Entropy Changes

 $$

-Here’s the $Python$ code to calculate and plot the binomial distribution for this problem:
+Here’s the code to calculate and visualize the results:

 1